threefoldtech/info_grid/src/playground/nextcloud.md

 ## Quick Nextcloud Access

-Once the DNS record is propagated, you can click on the button **Visit** to access your Nextcloud instance.
+Once the DNS record is propagated, locate the table **Nextcloud Instances** on the Playground Nextcloud weblet page, and under **Actions**, click on the button **Open Nextcloud** to access your Nextcloud instance.

 For more information, read the next section.

 ## Access Parameters

-You can access the Nextcloud interface either (1) by using the domain pointing to the VM (as the **Visit** button does) with port 8443 or (2) by using the IPv4 address of the VM with port 8080.
+You can access the Nextcloud interface either (1) by using the domain pointing to the VM (as the **Open Nextcloud** button does) with port 8443 or (2) by using the IPv4 address of the VM with port 8080.

 * (1) Reach the Nextcloud interface using the domain and port 8443:
   * Template
     * ```
       https://<domain_name>:8443
       ```
-    * This is equivalent to using the **Visit** button
+    * This is equivalent to using the **Open Nextcloud** button
   * Example:
     * ```
       https://nextcloudwebsite.com:8443